Fitchburg Line: MBTA era

-In December 2006, the MBTA began branding certain winter weekend round trips as "ski trains".
+For a period beginning in December 1981, the MBTA and the Montachusett Regional Transit Authority offered coordinated rail/bus service to ski areas at Wachusett Mountain and Mount Watatic on winter Saturdays.
+In December 2006, the MBTA again began branding certain winter weekend round trips as "ski trains".
 The train used includes a car equipped with ski racks; a shuttle bus to Wachusett Mountain connects at Wachusett station.
-(Until the 2016-2017 ski season, the bus ran to Fitchburg station instead.)
+(Until the 2016–2017 ski season, the bus ran to Fitchburg station instead.)

 Improvement project

 Due to the cyclic expansion and contraction for the first three decades of the MBTA's existence, the Fitchburg Line was largely neglected and its infrastructure began to decline.
 The Fitchburg route was once fully double tracked from Boston to Troy, New York; however, the second main was removed in many sections as passenger service declined.
 By 2000, there was a 9 mile section of single track between South Acton and Ayer, and a shorter section in Waltham.
 This limited the number of trains which could continue past South Acton to Fitchburg.

 Until the extension of the Providence leg of the Providence/Stoughton Line to T.F.
 Green Airport in 2010, the Fitchburg Line was the longest line on the MBTA system; it is now the second longest, and still the longest without full double track.